breyerjs/Automatic_Author_Identification/README.md

 	It calculates statistics about the writing style of each text, in an attempt to fingerprint the author's writing style.
 Then the program uses a Maximum Entropy Classifier to identify the author of previously unseen novels, written by one of the four previously seen authors.
+	The text files for all the novels in this repository are taken from https://www.gutenberg.org/

 CLASSES / STRUCTURES: